 What is the difference between a crocodile and an alligator?

-Like ostrich and emus, people often question what the difference is between crocodiles and alligators.
-They’re incredibly similar-looking creatures but we promise that if you think you’ve spotted an alligator in Kakadu, you’ll quickly be corrected.
+These creatures are incredibly similar-looking, but we promise that if you think you’ve spotted an alligator in Kakadu, you’ll quickly learn otherwise.

 Alligators in Kakadu

-First thing first, there are no alligators in Kakadu.
-There are no alligators in Australia, only crocodiles.
-They can live in either fresh or saltwater and are found across much of the top coast of Australia.
-Both fresh and saltwater crocodiles live throughout Kakadu National Park, so if you do happen to see one, be sure to ask your guide about which species it may be.
+Let’s set one thing straight: There are no alligators in Kakadu.
+In fact, there are no alligators in Australia full stop – only crocodiles.
+Crocodiles can live in either fresh or saltwater and are found across much of the top coast of Australia.
+Both fresh and saltwater crocodiles live throughout Kakadu National Park, so if you do happen to see one, make sure to ask your guide about which species it may be.

 Differences between Alligator and Crocodile

-Alligators and crocodiles are closely related, this explains why they look so similar.
+It’s no wonder alligators and crocodiles look so similar – they’re closely related.
 The large reptiles have many similarities, but their differences can be quite glaring when you know what to look for.
-Just, maybe don’t use your new skills out in the wild.
+Just maybe don’t use your new skills out in the wild.
 We’d much rather you didn’t get eaten by a large reptile.

 • Physical appearance